LearningGeeksNetwork/web3-doc/README.md

 How a DLT network works:
 ![alt Ethereum Network](imgs/ethereum_network.gif)

-From left to right: for example a React.js app stored on IPFS allows access via Ethers.js to a smart-contract written in Solidity on the Ethereum Blockchain
+From left to right: for example a React.js app stored on IPFS allows access via Ethers.js to a smart-contract written in Solidity on the DLT Ethereum Blockchain

 ![alt Web3 Stack](imgs/photo_2022-07-06_23-51-48.jpg)

 Do Not Forget DLT - Blockchain is a Network which manages a LinkedList called Blockchain too.
 Ethereum uses LinkedList with  Patricia Merkle Trees ...